Submission Procedures including electronic version of thesis

 The Chair of your viva is responsible for ensuring that you receive written and clear feedback on your viva and the points that have been addressed prior to resubmission.
 This information should be given to you on the day of the viva or very soon thereafter.
 Both copies of your thesis should also be returned to you.

-Once the Academic Quality and Records Office has received the Official Report from your department we will write to you confirming your result.
+Once the Academic Registry has received the Official Report from your department we will write to you confirming your result.

-The Academic Quality and Records Office will write to you with your official results letter.
+The Academic Registry will write to you with your official results letter.
 The letter will confirm your latest resubmission date and the required re-submission fee.
 At this time you will also receive a copy of the Joint Report of the examiners.
 Your student record will be updated to reflect your re-submission deadline.

 It is important to keep in contact with your supervisor and your department to ensure that you make all the modifications to the thesis with are required by your examiners.
 You should also ensure that your supervisor has the opportunity to see the fully-revised thesis and to give you comments on it before it is re-submitted.